Skip to main content

 Authentication

-2FA, keep-session-alive, token refresh.
+2FA, keep-session-alive background service, and manual token refresh.

 Configuration

-Per-environment endpoints, DI tips.
+Per-environment endpoints, pulling URIs from appsettings.json, and DI tips.

 Trading

-Cancel-all, batch orders, cancel-on-disconnect.
+Cancel-all, batch orders, and cancel-on-disconnect.

 WebSockets

-Subscribe to portfolio, orders, trades, market updates.
+Subscribe to portfolio, order status, trade tape, and market updates.